 TCJA significantly increased the standard deduction amount.
 It also capped the deduction for state and local taxes at $10,000 and eliminated some other itemized deductions.
-The combined effect of these changes will be to substantially reduce the number of taxpayers who itemize, and thus the number who take a deduction for charitable contributions.
+The combined effect of these changes is a substantial reduction in the number of taxpayers who itemize, and thus the number who take a deduction for charitable contributions.

-The share of households itemizing their charitable contributions will fall even among high-income households.
-The share of households in the 90th–95th percentile (those making between about $216,800 and $307,900), taking a deduction for charitable gifts will drop from about 78 to 40 percent, and the share itemizing among households in the 95th–99th percentile (those making between about $307,900 and $732,800) will fall from 86 to 57 percent (figure 1).
+The share of households itemizing their charitable contributions fell even among high-income households.
+The share of households in the 90th–95th percentile (those making between about $216,800 and $307,900), taking a deduction for charitable gifts dropped from about 78 to 40 percent, and the share itemizing among households in the 95th–99th percentile (those making between about $307,900 and $732,800) fell from 86 to 57 percent (figure 1).

 Some taxpayers can avoid these limitations.
-An individual retirement account charitable rollover allows people age 70.5 and older to make direct transfers from their IRAs totaling up to $100,000 per year to qualified charities, without having to count the transfers as income for federal income tax purposes.
+An individual retirement account charitable rollover allows people aged 72 and older (before another 2019 reform, the age was 70.5) to make direct transfers from their IRAs totaling up to $100,000 per year to qualified charities, without having to count the transfers as income for federal income tax purposes.
 Also, some taxpayers can bunch gifts.
 For instance, a couple with $10,000 of state and local taxes would take the standard deduction if the only other itemizable expenses were contributions of $10,000 a year for each of five years.
 However, the couple might give away $50,000 in one year and nothing in the other four—thus gaining the advantages of both the increased standard deduction and a deduction for most of their charitable contributions.

 Average subsidy for Charitable Giving

-The combination of provisions in TCJA that reduce both the number of itemizers and tax rates will lower the average subsidy for charitable giving (the marginal tax benefit averaged across all charitable gifts) from 20.7 percent to 15.2 percent.
-While the average subsidy for charitable giving will decline significantly for low- and moderate-income taxpayers, it will hardly change for the highest-income taxpayers.
-For example, the average subsidy for middle-income taxpayers (those whose income places them between the 40th and 60th percentile of the income distribution) will fall from 8.1 percent to 3.3 percent.
-By contrast, for those in the top 1 percent, it will fall from 30.5 percent to 28.9 percent (figure 2).
+The combination of provisions in TCJA that reduced both the number of itemizers and tax rates lowered the average subsidy for charitable giving (the marginal tax benefit averaged across all charitable gifts) from 20.7 percent to 15.2 percent.
+While the average subsidy for charitable giving declined significantly for low- and moderate-income taxpayers, it hardly changed for the highest-income taxpayers.
+For example, the average subsidy for middle-income taxpayers (those whose income places them between the 40th and 60th percentile of the income distribution) fell from 8.1 percent to 3.3 percent.
+By contrast, for those in the top 1 percent, it fell from 30.5 percent to 28.9 percent (figure 2).